agentmorris/MegaDetector/megadetector/data_management/README.md

   # looks like:
   #
   # 2022-12-31 09:52:50
-  "datetime": datetime,
+  "datetime" : datetime,

   # A unique identifier for the sequence (aka burst, episode, or event) to
   # which this image belongs
-  "seq_id": str,
+  "seq_id" : str,

   # The total number of images in this event
-  "seq_num_frames": int,
+  "seq_num_frames" : int,

   # The zero-indexed index of this image within this event
-  "frame_num": int
+  "frame_num" : int

   # This is an int in older data sets, but convention is now strings
-  "location": str,
+  "location" : str,

   # Image corruption is quite common in camera trap images, and throwing out corrupt
   # images in database assembly is "dodging part of the problem".
 Wherever possible,
   # use this flag to indicate that an image failed to load, e.g. in PIL and/or TensorFlow.
-  "corrupt": bool
+  "corrupt" : bool
 }

 category